aristotekoen/car_market/README.md

 ![image](https://github.com/user-attachments/assets/c9024264-d3c8-49e3-b0cc-13e3abbdb62e)

 We see that the fields are formatted in various ways, some are grouped under dictionnaries with multiple keys, the price is stored as a string with a space between thousands and the EUR sign, mileage is a string with KM sign.
-That is what we will come to treat in the next section: cleaning and processing.
+That is what we will come to treat in the next section (Cleaning).

-Before this however, we then used all the collected ids to scrape the ads one by one to obtain car characterstics which weren't present in the crawling on listing pages such as extras, interior types etc. This allowed us to enrich the features for each listing.
+Before this however, we then used all the collected ids to scrape the ads one by one to obtain car characterstics which weren't present in the crawling on listing pages such as extras, interior types etc. This allowed us to enrich the data with additional features for each car ad.

 ### 🧹 Cleaning

-This data was very messy both in terms of the way it was stored and in terms of the types (no standard json type for each field within the api response meaning that each field needed to be treated with its own strategy and mixed types within various fields and floats stored as strings with both numbers and letters and special characters).
+This data was messy and inconsistent considering the way it was stored and the types (no standard json type for each field within the api response, meaning that each field had to be treated with a custom strategy.
+Presence of mixed types within various fields, floats stored as strings with both numbers and letters and special characters).
 The largest part of the project was spent on this stage and below are the various cleaning methods that we applied to this data.

 ✔️ Extracted all possible extras in order to convert extras from a list of jsons each representing the mention of an extra to one boolean column per extra (example: air_conditioning: True or False)
 ✔️ Extracted all possible specifications to convert specifications from one json with mentioned specifications to one column per specification containing their respective values (example fuel_type: petrol)
 ✔️ Extracted all possible trim levels to convert model trim column from a json with mentioned trim specs to one column per trim spec (example one column doors: number of doors) for each listing
-✔️ Extract description and store it in one columns
-✔️ Deduplicated ads, some listings which were listed with paid priority would appear multiple times on the website so we had to keep only one listing per id
+✔️ Extract description and store it in one column for NLP applications ✔️ Deduplicated ads, some listings which were listed with paid priority would appear multiple times on the website so we had to keep only one listing per id
-✔️ We drop over 40 unnecessary columns (leasing, marketplace, seo, finance options etc.)
+✔️ Droppped over 40 unnecessary columns (leasing, marketplace, seo, finance options etc.)
-✔️ We process geolocation json to extract latitude longitude
+✔️ Processed geolocation json to extract latitude longitude
-✔️ Convert mileage from a string of the form 15 000 KM to float using regex
+✔️ Converted mileage from a string of the form 15 000 KM to float using regex
-✔️ Extract battery charge time, fuel type, engine power, gearbox type, features, engine size, battery range from key feature dictionnaries
+✔️ Extracted battery charge time, fuel type, engine power, gearbox type, features, engine size, battery range from key feature dictionnaries
-✔️ Extract Brand, model, variant, registration year from dictionnary
+✔️ Extracted Brand, model, variant, registration year from dictionnary
-✔️ Convert engine size from 1200 cc/375kW/1000 W to float
+✔️ Converted engine size from 1200 cc/375kW/1000 W to float
-✔️ Convert dates to datetime
+✔️ Converted dates to datetime
-✔️ Deduplicate redudant columns (some columns were redundant as extracted from different sections of the json)
+✔️ Deduplicated redudant columns (some columns were redundant as extracted from different sections of the json)
-✔️ Remove columns with constant values for all listings
+✔️ Removed columns with constant values for all listings
-✔️ Convert battery range from 400 km or 400 χλμ to a float via regex
+✔️ Converted battery range from 400 km or 400 χλμ to a float via regex
-✔️ Convert battery charge time from 7 ωρες το an integer
+✔️ Converted battery charge time from 7 ωρες το an integer
-✔️ Translate from Greek to English, Map and Merge redundant category levels for multiple features (fuel type, gearbox_type, interior type, exterior color, interior color etc.).
+✔️ Translated from Greek to English, Mapped and Merged redundant category levels for multiple features (fuel type, gearbox_type, interior type, exterior color, interior color etc.).
 We encountered multiple features such as fuel type where the levels were stored both in English or in Greek within the same column.
 For example we would have some cars with fuel type Πετρελαιο and some with Diesel.
 We merged each level together for these columns.
-✔️ Convert year column stored as double digit string in the form 00 for 2000 and 92 for 1992 to the 4 digit year
+✔️ Converted year column stored as double digit string in the form 00 for 2000 and 92 for 1992 to the 4 digit year
-✔️ Extract the information Μεταλλικο regarding exterior color to store it as a boolean feature is_metallic
+✔️ Extracted the information Μεταλλικο regarding exterior color to store it as a boolean feature is_metallic
-✔️ Convert emissions Co2 from 98 g/km to float
+✔️ Converted emissions Co2 from 98 g/km to float
-✔️ Convert rim size from 17 inches or 17 ιντσες to integer.
+✔️ Converted rim size from 17 inches or 17 ιντσες to integer.
-✔️ Fill missing co2 emission values for electric cars to 0
+✔️ Filled missing co2 emission values for electric cars to 0
-✔️ Merge inconsistent category levels of body type (Bus with Van and van ) which all consered mini vans
+✔️ Merged inconsistent category levels of body type (Bus with Van and van ) which all consered mini vans
-✔️ Drop listings without a price
+✔️ Dropped listings without a price

-We obtain a tabular dataframe with  112944 listings and 145 columns.

 ### 📊 Exploratory Analysis

+#### Dimensions:

+We obtain a tabular dataframe with  112944 listings and 145 features

-#### 1 - Missing values:
+#### Missing values:

 We notice some features with very low level of completion <50% such as vehicle dimensions, performance features such as torque, technical check up, battery related information and co2 emissions.
 Also, we see the extra features all with the same level of completion, this is because when the json containing extras was present we set to true the extras contained in it and to false the ones not mentionned.
 Therefore all extras are set to NaN for listings which did not contain a json with extras.

 ![completude](https://github.com/user-attachments/assets/1682b5b6-d858-4eee-a2a9-d1e1a45549c2)

-#### 2 - Analysis of fields extracted from extras:
+#### Analysis of fields extracted from extras:

 The json response from car ads contains a json with the mentioned extras in the car.
 We have 85 possible extras for each car, that is a very large number of features and we want to see if certain extras are really useful or present in the dataframe.